theredguild/DevSecOps-toolkit/README.md

 Unified repository with OSS security tools, just `make exec` and dive into the container!

-There are some tools that have not been integrated into the main container itself, given their nature, but have been or will be added to the repository with an explanation on how to run them separately.
+There are some tools that have not been integrated into the main container itself, given their nature, but have been or will be added to the repository with an explanation of how to run them separately.

 ## First step